 2) Rearrange your schedule

 Sometimes, sleep regression is inevitable—at least for a few weeks.
 The best way to deal with regression is to adjust your schedule to compensate.
 This could mean napping more during the day so you can be there for your baby at night.

-What does food have to do with sleep regression in twins anyway?
+What does food have to do with sleep regression in twins, anyway?
 Well, if your baby is well-fed and full by the time they start their sleep cycle, they are more likely to sleep through the night.

-Ensure that your baby is well-fed to deal better with regression.
+Ensure that your baby is well fed to better deal with regression.

 4) Keep a lowkey interaction when they awaken

 When it’s the middle of the night and your baby is awake, you need to keep a low profile.
 This doesn’t necessarily mean being far from your baby.
 It means to speak quietly, keep the lights low, and stand close enough to see what’s going on.